 A large kernel size filter captures the information which is distributed over the whole image that is high-level features.
 While a small size filter extracts local information i.e. low-level features.

 What’s so special in inception network?

-Okay, Now I tell you the secret of performance of google inception network!!!
+Okay, now I tell you the secret of the performance of the google inception network!!!

 Let’s start with solving each problem one by one:

 Extraction of information that varies locally.

 We add filters of the same size for one layer, but what if we add different size filters at one time?

 If you add multiple size filters at the same level, like (1×1), (3×3), (5×5), the inception layer will look like this: